-Stock options
+Stool options

-Number of
+Slock options Number of

 Exercise price Expiry date stock options

 \$0.17 October 9, 2024 3,700,000

 \$0.93 May 20, 2026 4,000,000

-7,700,000
+\$0.59 September 20, 2023 5,200,000

+12,900,000

-The shareholders of the Company approved a new Omnibus Incentive Plan (the "Plan") at an annual and special meeting held on June 30, 2022.
-Subsequently, on July 15, 2022, the Toronto Stock Exchange approved the Plan.
+The shareholders of the Company approved an Amended and Restated Omnibus Incentive Plan (the "Plan") at an annual and special meeting held on June 30, 2023, which removed the eligible director participation limit.
+Subsequently, on August 9, 2023, the Toronto Stock Exchange approved the Plan.
 With the implementation of the Plan all previously issued stock options which were granted pursuant to the Company's stock option plan are now governed by the Plan.
 The Plan permits the Board to make awards of stock options, restricted share units, performance share units and deferred stock units.
 The maximum number of Class A common shares for issuance under the Plan will not exceed 10% of the Company's then issued and outstanding shares.
-At December 31, 2022, the maximum number of Class A common shares for issuance under the Plan is 19,516,946.
+At September 30, 2023, the maximum number of Class A common shares for issuance under the Plan is 19,516,946.

 All stock options granted under the Plan have an exercise price determined and approved by the Board at the time of grant, which shall not be less than the closing price of the Common Shares on the TSX on the trading day immediately preceding the date of the granting of the option.
 Subject to any vesting conditions set forth in a participant's grant agreement, options vest in equal portions in successive annual periods over a period of three years after they are granted.
 Options are exercisable during a period established by the Board which shall not be more than 10 years from the grant of the option.
+On September 20, 2023, the Company granted 5,200,000 stock options to directors, officers and consultants.
+Each stock option entitled the holder to purchase one common share for \$0.59 until September 20, 2028.